Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 echo = `date` job $JOB_NAME done
 ```

-Here is an example of files for gene 14 after running intronerate. `gene14.FNA` contains nucleotide sequence of gene 14 that will be used in the subsequenct analysis (targeted sequence). `gene14.FAA` is amino acid sequence and `gene14_introns.fasta` intron sequence for gene 14.
+Here is an example of files for gene 14 after running `reads_first.job` and `intronerate.job'. `gene14.FNA` contains nucleotide sequence of gene 14 that will be used in the subsequenct analysis (targeted sequence). `gene14.FAA` is amino acid sequence and `gene14_introns.fasta` intron sequence for gene 14.
 These folders will be empty if the gene didn't recovered by the pipeline.

 ![gene-folder-structure](https://user-images.githubusercontent.com/13125143/36260813-676e23b0-125a-11e8-8e6d-efcb030daede.jpg)